 Seven Seas Park, Sunnyvale

-This amazing pirate-themed park in Sunnyvale boasts both climbing fun and water fun (and yes, the water is still on at this park), the perfect combo to get through a warm late-summer day.
+This amazing pirate-themed park in Sunnyvale boasts both climbing fun and water fun, the perfect combo to get through a warm summer day.
 Make sure to bring suits and snacks, because once you arrive, your little ones will never want to leave.
 Highlights include a mind-blowing toddler play structure, a water play/splash area, a rope and metal climbing gym, and a pirate ship that is accessible to kids of all abilities.
-Parking is a little tricky on the weekends as the attached lot fits only about 6 minivans, but street parking can usually be found not too far away.
+Parking is a little tricky on the weekends as the attached lot fits only about six minivans, but street parking can usually be found not too far away.

 1010 Morse Ave.